...

 • script-src 'self' which allows JavaScript execution only from the same domain, blocking inline scripts.

-Evaluating CSP During Penetration Testing
+How to Evaluate CSP During Web Application Penetration Testing

 The first step is to check if CSP is implemented.
 This can be done using browser developer tools by navigating to the Network tab and checking response headers or by using the command: